mautic/mautic-community-handbook/docs/community_structure/governance_model.rst

 Who are the Mautic core maintainers and what do they do?
 ========================================================

-The Mautic Core team (who form part of the Product Team) is divided into 5 groups.
+The Mautic Core team - who are part of the Product Team - consists of 5 groups.
 Each team member can belong to only one group at a time.
 Any privilege listed for a particular group is also available to all higher priority groups.
 The Mautic Core groups, in descending order of priority are as follows:

 .. vale off